chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 CCNxKE operates in three rounds, where each round requires a single RTT to complete.
 The full execution of the protocol therefore requires 2 RTTs before a session is fully established.
 The full version is used when consumers have no a priori information about the producer.
-An accelerated two round version is used when the consumer has valid configuration information about the producer; this variant requires 1 RTT before a session is established.
+An accelerated one round version is used when the consumer has valid configuration information and a source cookie from the producer; this variant requires 1 RTT before a session is established.
-Finally, the quickest execution of the protocol requires only a single round to resume a previous session (similar to the goal of {{RFC5077}}).
-Indeed, if 0 RTT latency is desired then the consumer must also include application data in this initial round.

 ## Connection Migration and Resumption